-The Tharaka people are working for the protection and revival of Kathita River, that streams through their communities and is the critical source of water for them.
+The Tharaka people are working for the protection and revival of Kathita River, that streams through their communities and is a critical source of water for them.
 Eco-cultural mapping has been an important tool for them to revive, document and mobilise their indigenous knowledge to create concerted actions with all the actors along the river.
 Their research process has been part of the piloting of the Multiple Evidence Base approach.

 Mobilisation and revival of indigenous and local knowledge for enhanced ecosystem governance